HappySeaFox/sail/FAQ.md

 #
 tuning=abc-filtering

-# Section of various features describing what the image codec can actually write.
+# Section of various features describing what the image codec can actually save.
 #
-[write-features]
+[save-features]

 # ';'-separated list of what the image codec can actually write.
 # Can be empty if the image codec cannot write images.